chili-epfl/chilitags/README-AM-BUILD.md

 Run the same build scripts locally that Github Actions runs in the cloud.
 Use docker to ramp up a new container for a clean build every time.

-The commands maps your filesystem to the docker's root so the build directory will be generated on your filesystem.
+The commands maps your filesystem to the docker's filesystem so the build directory will be generated on your filesystem for easy access. `/github/workspace` is the working directory for Github actions.

 ## Make